math-comp/analysis/FILES.md

 - `Rcomplements.v`

 ## Other files
-- `Rstruct.v` from CoqApprox, with contributions from Sophie Bernard.
+- `Rstruct.v` from CoqApprox, with contributions from Sophie Bernard, from her repository (https://github.com/Sobernard/Struct/blob/master/Rstruct.v).